Key Words: Artificial Intelligence, Multiagent Systems, Planning and Control, Emergent Behaviour, Mathematical Interaction Modelling

 I am interested in issues and effects arising from the continual change of interaction rules between self-interested agents.
 To capture, analyse and engineer these effects, I work with a wide range of techniques from the fields of control theory, machine learning, and game theory.

-Before this, I have concluded a Postdoctoral Researcher appointment at the Department of Computer Science at the Bar-Ilan University.
-GM Advanced Research Centre, who financed the project, were marvelled by the results.
+Before that, I have concluded a Postdoctoral Researcher appointment at the Department of Computer Science at the Bar-Ilan University.
+The project was financed by the GM Advanced Research Centre.

 My even earlier appointment was with the School of Electronics and Computer Sciences at the University of Southampton, where I was a Research Fellow affiliated with the IAM Group (now succeeded by the Agents, Interaction and Complexity Research Group).